GreenBeanGravy/FA11y/README.md

-# FA11y: Fortnite Accessibility Tool for Blind Players
+# FA11y: Fortnite Accessibility Tool for the BVI

 ## About
 FA11y aims to make many important elements of Fortnite accessible to blind and visually impaired players.
 With FA11y, you can: